Bridge to College

 Preparing Students for the Transition to College

-Bridge to College is a statewide transition course program in English and Mathematics designed to help high school students build the skills, confidence, and academic habits needed for success in college‑level coursework.
+Bridge to College is a statewide program offering transition courses in English and Mathematics designed to help high school students build the skills, confidence, and academic habits needed for success in college-level coursework.

 Developed through a partnership between the Washington State Board for Community and Technical Colleges (SBCTC) and the Office of Superintendent of Public Instruction (OSPI), Bridge to College focuses on college readiness and successful academic transitions, not on earning college credit.
-Courses are supported by aligned curriculum and sustained professional learning for teachers to ensure consistent, high‑quality instruction statewide.
+Courses are supported by aligned curriculum and sustained professional learning for teachers to help ensure consistent, high quality instruction statewide.

 Bridge to College is intended for: